THE F-1 VISA FOR ACADEMIC STUDENTS

 Can I drive in the U.S.?

-Yes you can!
+Yes, you can!
 You need to get a driver’s license in the state you are living.
-You should wait at least ten days after you arrive in the U.S., so that all of your information updates in the various systems.
-The specific procedure varies state-by-state, so you should look up your state’s requirements.
+You should wait at least ten days after you arrive in the U.S. so that all of your information is updated in the various systems.
+The specific procedure varies from state to state, so you should look up your state’s requirements.
 You will almost certainly need your passport, your I-20, and proof of residence.
 Proof of residence means proof that you live in that state (not in your home country)–but what is actually required might be different in different states, so you should check with your state’s DMV.

 Is there a limit on how many people can get a student visa per year?